ccarrasc/node-server/README.md

 *Note that the root user and password are both 'vagrant'*

 ## Stop/Halt the VM:
-  Execute: $ vagrant halt
+  $ vagrant halt

 ## (Re)Start the VM without provisioning:
-  Execute: $ vagrant up --no-provision
+  $ vagrant up --no-provision

 ## Deploying to [Heroku][heroku.url]:
 1. ssh into the VM by executing: $ vagrant ssh